openworm/openworm_docs/intro.rst

 =======
 OpenWorm is an open source project and open science community dedicated to creating the world's first whole organism in a computer, a *C. elegans* nematode, via bottom-up "systems biology" computational modeling.
-It is an association of highly motivated scientists and engineers who believe in Open Science and Open Access.
+It is an association of highly motivated scientists, engineers, coders, and curious citizens from around the world who believe in open science and open access.

-.. [pulled from Mission/Vision - let's adapt to be more welcoming]

 Mission/Vision
 ==============